wsq94317/SoftwareTechnologyGroup47/README.md

 - Any other documents/supporting files you have created that you think are necessary to include at this stage

 ##### Part B
--	All required .py files containing the data analysis program
+- All *.py files containing the data analysis program
--	An instruction document/user manual (doc/pdf)
+- User Manual.docx - (No provided template) briefly explains how to use your software and shows its features.
--	A software testing report containing a brief testing plan and unit tests & coverage test results (doc/pdf).
+- Software Testing Report.docx - containing a brief testing plan and unit tests & coverage test results.
+You should use the provided template.\
+- Executive Summary.docx - An executive summary covering a 12 month.
 You should use the provided template.
--	Updated project plan, design document and Gantt chart from Part A (doc/pdf).
+- Project Plan.docx - An updated project plan document (with Gantt chart embedded)
--	An executive summary covering a 12 month (doc/pdf).
-You should use the provided template.
+- Gantt chart.xlsx - An updated separate Gantt chart (high resolution version)
+- Software Design Document.docx - An updated software design document
--	A copy of your GiT log
+- git_log.txt - A copy of the Git Log
+- Any other documents/supporting files you have created that you think are necessary to include at this stage

 Additionally, your private git repo should be shared with the following accounts:
 - 2810ICT-7810ICT-Assignment